aaronbloomfield/ccc/hws/arbitrage/web3py.md

 - `w3.isConnected()`, which should return `True`
 - `w3.eth.get_block('latest')`, which should return the latest block

-##### Calling a `view` function on a smart contract
+##### Calling a `view` or `pure` function on a smart contract

 Calling a `view` or `pure` function is much like with geth -- we define an address and an ABI variable, then create the interface and then the contract.
 For this example, we'll call a method on our TokenDEX contract.

 You'll need to determine the address of your TokenDEX -- you can use the one you submitted to the dex.php listing.
 Define the following variables:

 ```
-address='0xa310c68727d01546E138d644263448AcD8865832'
+address='0x0123456789abcdef0123456789abcdef01234567'
 abi='[...]'
 ```

 For the `abi` variable, you can copy it from the Collab landing page.
-Note that this value is in quotes (ENSURE CORRECT QUOTES), which is different than when we did that in geth.
-This ABI also includes the `reset()` function, described in the main HW, which it defines in Solidity as `function reset() public {`.
+Note that this ABI value is in single quotes, which is unlike how we do it via the geth Javascript terminal.

 We can then create the contract instance in one command: